-Since pancreatic cancer is resistant to chemotherapy and radiation, worse, because it has been shown that both cytotoxic chemotherapy and ionic radiation spur cancer stem cells to be stronger and more invasive, new treatments are needed that can neutralize or redifferentiate the small number of cancer stem cells within the tumor, inter alia.
+Since pancreatic cancer is resistant to chemotherapy, radiation and conventional immunotherapy, worse, because it has been shown that both cytotoxic chemotherapy and ionic radiation spur cancer stem cells to be stronger and more invasive, new treatments are needed that can neutralize or redifferentiate the small number of cancer stem cells within the tumor, inter alia.

 While there are a few alternative and holistic pathways that are interesting to explore, a patient can first and foremost remove some of the dietary causes that have been identified above.
 A while back, Harvard University also showed that there is a correlation between coffee and pancreatic cancer.
 Thus to be on the safe side, minimizing coffee, especially dark non organic coffee would be a reasonable lifestyle change.
 It’s not the coffee per se the problem, it’s the dark combustion, two residues of which are benzenes and tar, what exists in cigarettes.

-While pancreatic cancer is a tough one to reverse, hope and optimism should be associated with a reasonable plan of holistic action, if only because every now and then there are new discoveries on biochemical pathways, new findings with clinical trials, more pancreatic cancer patients showing that it’s possible to reverse this disease holistically.
-The ACR Institute is organizing itself so that it will have the means to dig deep in order to find durable reversal solutions.
-Meanwhile, patients can order cancer reports on the recent findings regarding conventional, integrative and holistic options so that their decisions can be based more on Science and innovative findings than dogmas, conventional routine and outdated standards of care.
+While pancreatic cancer is a tough malignancy to reverse, hope and optimism should be associated with a reasonable plan of holistic action, if only because every now and then there are new discoveries on biochemical pathways, new findings with clinical trials, more pancreatic cancer patients showing that it’s possible to reverse this disease holistically.
+The ACR Institute is organizing itself so that it will have the means to dig deep in order to find durable reversal solutions including with pancreatic cancer.
+In the Institute’s Holistic Immunotherapeutic Protocol, we have found interesting pathways that can target pancreatic cancer cells without collateral damage.
+But we would need a clinical trial to prove that this approach is effective.

 Text still under construction